mighty-gerbils/gerbil/doc/guide/intro.md

 ## Objective Gerbil

-Gerbil has deeply integrated support for object-oriented programming based on a well developed MetaObject Protocol (MOP), power equivalent to the CLOS MOP.
+Gerbil has deeply integrated support for object-oriented programming based on a well developed Meta-Object Protocol (MOP), in the same spirit as the CLOS MOP.
 The fundamental building blocks are *classes*, which can have arbitrary inheritance (acyclic) graphs, and define slots and methods.